Overview of Ha Giang & The Loop

 If you have enough time, remember to visit Pho Bang, the Overslept Town.
 I believe the nickname came from the serenity, calmness, and tranquility of it.
 Time doesn’t seem to affect this place, and everything remains frozen in memory.
 Moreover, on both sides of the street, there are magnificent red roses.
 They remind me of a sleeping beauty waiting for someone to wake her up.
 In this case, maybe she is waiting for you!

 Eventually, here comes our final stop, Dong Van town.
 40 kilometers from Yen Minh district, the town makes for a distinctive experience.
 It is more energetic with the sounds of people selling and buying, or the noise of cattle.
+If you don’t know where to stay, try Bui Homestay of which the design is very close to the traditional houses of the ethnic minorities – house on stilts.
 At night, stroll around the town and you will find different delicacies, from the au tau porridge to the hearty thang den or the extreme thang co.
 If you have enough room in your stomach, you should try them all!

 Get your gears running by stopping by a local food spot.
 Normally, people love banh cuon (steamed rice rolls), pho, or noodles for breakfast.
 If you arrive here on weekends, lucky you!
 This is when the Sa Phin flea market, selling hundreds of local goods, opens in the morning.
 Just stop by a random food stall in the market and let the local flavor satisfy your taste buds.
 But if you don’t come here on weekends, don’t worry.
 A well-known food store in the Old town is banh cuon Ba Ha, located on Pho Co street.
 Served with a bowl of soup, the egg steamed rice rolls here taste unbelievable.
 They are soft, mushy, and buttery.
 Dip with a little bit of fish sauce and you need nothing more for a glorious day.